-We use a growth marketing process called The Outlier Method.
+At Primer, we use a creative testing process called The Outlier Method.
 Our goal is to find the ads, audiences, and landing pages that rise to the top above all the others and focus on scaling those wins to create a healthier, stronger account.
 In this method, great ad ops can only take accounts so far.
 To get ads over the finish line and into the “win” zone, high-volume creative testing is key.

 The Magic of High-Volume Creative Testing